toensing/_overview/README.md

 ## R Markdown ready?

-Install the packages `rmarkdown` and `radix` in R Studio.
+Install the packages `rmarkdown` and `distill` in R Studio.
 Go to https://rmarkdown.rstudio.com/authoring_quick_tour.html and make sure that your R Studio is "R Markdown"-ready.
 Check if you are able to `knitr` a R Markdown file (HTML, PDF).

  - Go To _New File_ in R Studio and select _R Markdown_.
-There you can choose a new _Radix Article_ from the _Template_menu.
+There you can choose a new _Distill Article_ from the _Template_menu.
 An example file is loaded.
 Save it and try to `Knit` it into HTML or PDF.
-The `radix` package offers R Markdown files with scientific features.
+The `distill` package offers R Markdown files with scientific features (see https://rstudio.github.io/distill/).